-Jacob and I have experienced cycling over 4800 metres at the Khunjerab Pass during our early days in Pakistan, though we have never experienced consecutive days cycling and camping at such altitudes.
-Deosai National Park was a highly anticipated destination on our Pakistani travel plan.
-The National Park has an average elevation of 4,114 metres … More Cycle Touring Pakistan.
+Jacob and I had experienced cycling over 4,800 metres at the Khunjerab Pass during our early days in Pakistan, though we have never experienced consecutive days cycling and camping at such altitudes.
+Deosai National Park was a highly anticipated destination on our Pakistani travel plan and has an average elevation of 4,114 metres above sea … More Cycle Touring Pakistan.
 Chapter 7: Astore to Chillam & the Climb to the Deosai National Park

 As a stranger stepping foot into a foreign country there is most certainly courtesies that you are yet to be accustomed to, likewise, there are behaviours that, to the compatriots of such a country, may be harmless but could be perceived as invasive or rude.
 One example of this could be someone watching you like … More Cycle Touring Pakistan.
 Chapter 4: Tea & Biscuits with the Assistant Director General, Mr Adeel, Projectile Vomiting, Base Camp Trekking & Digital Potty Training